Gege (title): Other titles

-However, the title of gege was reserved for several mistresses who died before emperor's coronation and were not granted honorifical names.
+However, the title of gege was reserved for several mistresses who died before emperor's coronation and were not granted honorific names.
 A gege could also be adopted into the imperial palace and raised by dowager consorts and the empress dowager if the emperor did not have enough daughters.
 The following titles were granted to princesses born to imperial clansmen: